Access All Areas (Eric Burdon & Brian Auger Band album)

 Access All Areas is a live album by the Eric Burdon and Brian Auger Band recorded at the Belly Up Tavern, Solana Beach, California on 10 May 1993.

 History

 When they first met in 1991, Auger asked Burdon if he wanted to play with him.
 Burdon agreed and they formed the "Eric Burdon – Brian Auger Band".
 After several tours they disbanded in 1994.
-Drummer Karma Auger is Auger's son.